Is Solar Worth It in Pennsylvania? (2022 Homeowner's Guide)

 Yes, solar panels will increase the value of your home, but only if you use solar financing or cash to purchase them.
 Solar leases and power purchase agreements (PPAs) will not cause your home’s value to increase.
 According to estimates from Zillow, the average value bump from installing solar panels is around 4.1%, which equates to a typical increase of $10,548 in Pennsylvania.

 Yes, permits are required for solar panel installation in PA.
-In most cases, your solar company will handle the permitting process with your local government agency, and they will usually include the cost of the permits in the estimated system total.
+In most cases, your solar company will handle the permitting process with your local government agency, and they will usually include permit fees in the estimated system total.

 You can install your own solar panels in Pennsylvania, but it’s a much better idea to let the professionals do the work for you.
 Installing a rooftop solar system is dangerous, and any mistakes could lead to roof leaks, property damage, or damage to your solar PV equipment.
 We strongly recommend avoiding a DIY solar panel installation.